KSAMissionCtrl/FlightTracker/README.md

 - [FT] Mobile Safari does not reset the drop-down list boxes on page unload, so using the Back button will have them still set to whatever was last selected
 - [FT] Sketchfab model viewer does not autoplay when it is shown, nor does it stop when it is hidden unless manually stopped first.
 Sketchfab has already responded to us about some API extensions to allow us to do this eventually
 - [FT] Captions cannot be automatically enabled when a video goes fullscreen on mobile devices.
 We've not found a way to get this to work
-- [FT] There are actually two caption tracks, one for current event the second for the name
+- [FT] There are actually two caption tracks, one for current event the second for the name, but apprently only one can be shown on iphone in fullscreen

 ### Future Additions

-* [FT] Further KSP.Leaflet integration (terminator view, etc)
+* [FT] Terminators for dynamic maps
 * [FT] Hyperbolic orbital plotting
 * [FT] Real-time calculation of distance from bodies for signal delay and solar power readouts
+* [FT] Toggle to display discovered anomalies on dynamic maps
+* [FT] Click on an orbital line to see time & orbital details for that plot point (separate button for static view)
 * [CR] Roll-up text to give biographies for astronauts
 * [CR] Link for pop-out window when viewing as a full page
 * [CR] Menu for easier browsing between astronaut profiles (with sort options for rank, status, mission)